-Participation deduction: The participation deduction avoids the problem of income on participations (holdings) in a conglomerate being multiply taxed.
-If a corporation or cooperative (e.g. "Company A") holds a stake in another company (e.g. "Company B") and receives dividends from that company, this income has already been taxed through the profit tax paid by Company B. If this participation income of Company A were then to be liable for tax, this would result in multiple taxation of the participation income, which the participation deduction is designed to avoid.
+Participation deduction: The participation deduction avoids income on participations in a conglomerate being multiply taxed.
+If Company A holds a stake in Company B and receives dividends from that company, this income has already been taxed through the profit tax paid by Company B. If this were again taxed as a profit in Company A, the income would be subject to multiple taxation.